jeff-d-wang/IME/README.md

 The previous RGBPixelImpl class was renamed to PixelImpl class and the PixelImpl class implements the IPixel interface.

-Filter package:
+### Filter package:
 The filter package contains a IFilter interface and a FilterImpl class.
 The IFilter interface represents a filter for a picture.
 It functions by applying a filter onto a kernel of the same size, achieving an ultimate value for the pixel at the center of the kernel, then assigns it its final RGB values.
 It contains the method apply(IPicture picture, double[][] filter) which applies the given filter onto a given picture.
+The overall design of this filter package allows for future filter methods to be made.

 The FilterImpl class implements the IFilter interface.

-Transformation package:
+### Transformation package:
 The transformation package contains a ITransformation interface and a TransformationImpl class.
 The ITransformation interface represents a transformation for a picture.
 It functions by multiplying a matrix to a 1x3 matrix of rgb values for a pixel, achieving an ultimate value for the pixel, then assigns it its final RGB values.
-It contains the method apply(IPicture picture, double[][] matrix) which applies the given filter onto a given picture.
+It contains the method `apply(IPicture picture, double[][] matrix)` which applies the given filter onto a given picture.
+The overall design of this transformation package allows for future transformation methods to be made.

 The TransformationImpl class implements the ITransformation interface.

-Lambda package: Nothing has been changed.

-Controller:
+### Controller:
 The constructor continues to take in a PictureModel model, PictureView view, Readable readable and puts into the variable runnables by calling the Runnable class for the load function, save function, greyscale function, flip function, and brighten function.
-This PictureControllerImpl class implemented run().
+This PictureControllerImpl class implemented `run()`.

 The PictureControllerImpl class now contains new Runnable classes for the blur function, sharpen function, greyscale function, sepia function, and a file function.

+The `run` function also has another version of it `run(Readable readable)` which can accept a different Readable object.
+This allows for the support of the `-file` command by feeding in the following text file into it.
+After the file has been successfully read and compiled, the program is then able to continue accepting user-input commands.

+### Lambda:
+We deleted the package and just consolidated everything into one interface class called IPixelLambda since there's no need to differentiate between RGB pixels and other pixel types (since how we apply lambdas operate differently).
+Now IPixelLambda serves as the sole interface that is able to run a defined lambda onto a picture.

-View: Nothing has been modified.
+### View: Nothing has been modified.

-Main Method (IME): Nothing has been modifed.
+### Main Method (IME): Nothing has been modified.

-Picture Package:
+## res/ Folder:

+### SmallImage Folder:
+Pictures were moved out of the src/ folder and into the more appropriate res/ folder.
 It now contains these new files:
-In the result package inside the smallImage package:
+In the result package where we hold results of our program:
 - blur.ppm
 - sepia.ppm
 - sharpen.ppm